You want smart political talk without the meltdowns?

 Unfortunately, Washington spent a buck 25 for every new dollar he brought in.

-Look, if Trump realizes the potential that he has laid out and that the American economy becomes more self-sufficient, then he will go down as one of the greatest presidents in the history of the country.
+Look, if Trump realizes the potential that he has laid out and that the American economy becomes more self-sufficient, then he will go down as one of the greatest presidents in the history of the country, despite all of the rhetoric and all of the controversy and all of that.

-See that that's a question I would ask Bernie Sanders he couldn't possibly answer it because Bernie's not that smart.
+He couldn't possibly answer it because Bernie's not that smart.

 Okay?

-That shows their their uh sensitivity to the issue but they don't understand how you have to restructure an economy to close that in commercial see you you you and I care about the same thing.
+But they don't understand how you have to restructure an economy to close that income.

 They're the people that make this country great, Bill.

-And they're the ones, I'll use another Bill O'Reilly term that have been hosed by their government for years.
+And they're the ones, I'll use another Bill O'Reilly term, that have been hosed by their government for years.

-We had four years of complete inaction denial and outright lying.
+We had four years of complete inaction, denial, and outright lying.

 And these problems have got dramatically worse.